boolean-uk/tdd-cohort-manager-challenge/README.md

 - Create a cohort with a cohort name ---DONE
 - Search for a cohort by cohort name ---DONE
-- Add student to a specific cohort
+- Add student to a specific cohort ---DONE
 - Remove a cohort by cohort name ---DONE
 - Remove student from a specific cohort
-- Throw errors if student or cohort not found
+- Throw errors if student or cohort not found ---DONE

 A cohort should have a list of students.
 Each student should have a studentID, first name, last name, github username, email.
 ```